 Recently, Penang’s Welfare, Caring Society and Environment Committee chairman Phee Boon Poh announced that the state is going to increase the price of a plastic bag to 50 cents, because the 20 cents charge seems to be not “expensive” enough to reduce plastic bag wastage.

 The ban on single-use plastic products is a great plan to keep Malaysia clean.
-However, the 20 cents additional charge for plastic bag was reported to be ineffective.
+However, the 20 cents additional charge for plastic bag is reported to be ineffective.
 Therefore, will Malaysians cooperate with MESTECC’s grand plan?